A guide for families

 Vaccines train the body’s “security team” to patrol the factory floor, identifying and removing harmful Aß clumps and plaques.
 The security team inspects the assembly line for faulty parts and clears them out early, while also recognizing and breaking down larger blockages that have already formed.
 In this way, vaccines act as both preventative measures and cleanup crews.

 The ABATE study, sponsored by AC Immune, is currently seeking to determine the safety, tolerability, immunogenicity, and effects of vaccine immunotherapy ACI-24.060 in adults with Down syndrome.
-This vaccine candidate is delivered, like any other vaccine, by injection into a muscle; the same way flu vaccines are administered.
+This vaccine candidate is delivered like any other vaccine, such to protect against flu, by injection into a muscle.

 Vaccines are designed to train the immune system to identify and remove harmful forms of amyloid beta from the brain